mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 We highly recommend running our codemods for efficiency—these will automatically address many of the breaking changes introduced in v5.

 One of the biggest changes in v5 is the swapping of JSS for Emotion.
-Note that you may continue to use JSS after migrating to v5, and when you're ready to move over to the new style engine, you can refactor your components progressively.
+Note that you may continue to use JSS after migrating to v5, and when you're ready to move over to the new styling engine, you can refactor your components progressively.

 :::info
-If you need to refer back to the older version of the docs, [you can find v4 documentation here](https://v4.mui.com/versions/).
+Need to refer back to an older version of the docs?
+Check out [the v4 documentation here](https://v4.mui.com/).
 :::

 ## Why you should migrate

-To get the benefits of bug fixes and a lot of improvements such as the new styling engine.
-This documentation page covers the **how** of migrating from v4 to v5.
-The **why** is covered in the [release blog post](/blog/mui-core-v5/).
+Material UI v5 includes many bug fixes and improvements over v4.

+Chief among these improvements is the new styling engine, which offers significant advancements in performance as well as a more enjoyable developer experience.

+Additionally, v5 is the only version that supports React 18, so you will need to migrate to take advantage of the latest React features.

+To learn more, check out [the blog post about the release of v5](/blog/mui-core-v5/).

 ## Migration steps